TokTok/spec/spec.md

 # Testing

 The final part of the architecture is the test protocol.
-We use a MessagePack (<https://msgpack.org>) based RPC protocol to expose language agnostic interfaces to internal functions.
+We use a [MessagePack](https://msgpack.org) based RPC protocol to expose language agnostic interfaces to internal functions.
 Using property based testing with random inputs as well as specific edge case tests help ensure that an implementation of the Tox protocol following the architecture specified in this document is correct.

 See the [spec](https://github.com/msgpack/msgpack/blob/master/spec.md) of msgpack for information on the binary representation.

 TODO(iphydf): Generate and add specifications of each test method here.

-\[1\] We use a "real" peer count, which is the number of confirmed peers in the peerlist (that is, peers who you have successfully handshaked and exchanged peer info with).
+[^1]: We use a "real" peer count, which is the number of confirmed peers in the
+    peerlist (that is, peers who you have successfully handshaked and exchanged peer info with).